isabellyrocha/pipetune/applications/lenet5/README.md

 # LeNet5 Model on MNIST or FASHION-MNIST

 LeNet5 is a classical CNN model used in digital number classification.
 For detail information, please refer to <http://yann.lecun.com/exdb/lenet/>.
+This application is an extension of the LeNet5 example available from the official BigDL documentation.
+This application slightly modifies the model and adds support to the fashion-mnist dataset.
+Moreover, we extend the list of hyperparameters which can be chosen by the user.

 ## MNIST